lynnfaraday/aresmush.com/tutorials/config/website.md

 [FontAwesome](http://fontawesome.io/icons/) icons are used throughout the site and available for your use in custom HTML.

-### Custom Images

-You can use custom CSS to change which images are used in each section.
-For example, to use the jumbotron image for the scene log background, override the 'background-image' property of the `log-wrap` class:

-    .log-wrap {
-      background-image: url('/game/uploads/theme_images/jumbotron.png');
-    }

 ## Wiki Options

 See [Configuring the Wiki](/tutorials/config/wiki.html).